Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

 2. That answer led to two new questions about specific queries.
 3. For "Which queries are slowest?", we chose slow query log (fastest to enable).
 4. Answering it led to another question about fixing the N+1 problem.
-5. For "How can we fix N+1?", we evaluated the approaches and chose "Rewrite with Joins" (team knows SQL, fastest to implement).
+5. For "How can we fix N+1?", we evaluated the approaches and chose "Rewrite queries with JOINs" (team knows SQL, fastest to implement).
 6. Meanwhile, "Can we reduce query count?" is still open and has its own approaches to investigate.

 ### Color-Coding Status

-When you're creating your Research Tree, you'll mark both questions and approaches with a particular status:
+When you're creating your Research Tree, you'll mark both questions and approaches with a particular status.
+Of course, the following specific colors are just suggestions - the important thing is to keep something consistently so you can quickly see the status at a glance.

 **For Questions:**
-- **Open**: Not yet answered
+- **Open**: Not yet answered.
-- **Closed**: Answered (show the answer)
+- **Closed**: Answered (show the answer).
-- **Blocking**: Must answer before proceeding with an approach
+- **Blocking**: Must answer before proceeding with an approach.

 **For Approaches:**
-- **Green**: Viable, worth pursuing
+- **Green**: Viable, worth pursuing.
-- **Yellow**: Uncertain, needs investigation
+- **Brown**: Uncertain, needs investigation.
-- **Red**: Dead end or not viable
+- **Red**: Dead end or not viable.

 In our example above:
 - "Rewrite with Joins" is Green because we've identified that it addresses the specific N+1 problem and that the team is confident in implementing it.
 - "Redesign API" is Red because it would take too long for this project.
-- Other approaches are Yellow because we haven't investigated them yet.
+- Other approaches are Brown because we haven't investigated them yet.

 ### The Research Tree Prevents Common Pitfalls